Extended State Space for describing renormalized Fock spaces in QFT: Dressing on the ESS

-The extended Weyl algebra $ \WB $ consists of all complex linear combinations of elements $ W(s), s \in \Sdot_1 $, with respect to the field $ eRen $ (as in Definition \ref{def:eren}).
-Recall: a field element $ \fc \in eRen $ is a fraction of linear combinations of exponentials $ e^\fr $, with ($ \fr \in Ren_1 $ as in Definition \ref{def:ren1}) being a divergent integral.
+In order to treat products of factors $ W_j(s), s \in \Sdot_1 $, we introduce an extended Weyl algebra $ \WB $ that is generated by all $ W_j(s) $ and taken over the field $ \eRen $ (as in Definition \ref{def:eren}).
+Recall that $ \fc \in \eRen $ is a fraction of linear combinations of exponentials $ e^\fr $, with $ \fr \in \Ren_1 $ being a possibly divergent integral (see Definition \ref{def:ren1}).
 Multiplication on $ \WB $ is defined by the Weyl relations

 with symplectic form